Robust Maximum Capture Facility Location under Random Utility Maximization Models: Robust Algorithms

 where $\phi^i(\bx)$ is defined in \eqref{eq:define-phi} and \textit{(a)} is due to Lemma \ref{lm:lm1}.
 We can apply the second phase of GGX (i.e., gradient-based local search) to further improve the solution candidate from the greedy heuristic.
 At each iteration of this phase, we need to solve the following subproblem

-where $\overline{\bx}$ is the current solution candidate and $\Delta>0$ is a positive integer scalar used to define a local area around $\overline{\bx}$ in which we want to find the next solution candidate.
+where $\overline{\bx}$ is the current solution candidate, $\Delta>0$ is a positive integer scalar used to define a local area around $\overline{\bx}$ in which we want to find the next solution candidate, and \eqref{eq:subprob-eq1} is referred to as a local branching constraint typically used to exploit the neighborhood of a given binary solution \citep{fischetti2003local}.
 The use of $\Delta$ in the subproblem is motivated by the trust-region method in the continuous optimization literature \citep{Conn2000trust}. \citep{Dam2021submodularity} show that their subproblem can be solved efficiently in $\cO(m\Delta)$ but their algorithm requires that all the coefficients of the objective function of the subproblem are non-negative.
-The following proposition tells us that it is also the case under our robust model, making it possible to apply Algorithm 1 in \cite{Dam2021submodularity} to solve \eqref{prob:subP}. \begin{proposition} Given any $\overline{\bx}\in \{0,1\}^m$, all the coefficients of the objective function of \eqref{prob:subP} are non-negative.
+The following proposition tells us that it is the case under our robust model, making it possible to apply Algorithm 1 in \cite{Dam2021submodularity} to solve \eqref{prob:subP}. \begin{proposition} Given any $\overline{\bx}\in \{0,1\}^m$, all the coefficients of the objective function of \eqref{prob:subP} are non-negative.
 As a result, \eqref{prob:subP} can be solved in $\cO(m\Delta)$. \end{proposition} \begin{proof} We simply use Lemma \ref{lm:lm1} and Property \textit{(iv)} of Remark \ref{prp:CPGF} to see that

-where $\bv^{i*} = \text{argmax}_{\bv^i} G^i(\bY(\bv^i)\circ \overline{\bx})$.
+where $\bv^{i*}(\overline{\bx}) = \text{argmax}_{\bv^i} G^i(\bY(\bv^i)\circ \overline{\bx})$.
 With the positiveness of the coefficients, \cite{Dam2021submodularity} show that \eqref{prob:subP} can be effciently solved in $\cO(m\Delta)$. \end{proof}

 The third phase of GGX is based on steps of adding/removing locations, thus it can be applied straightforwardly to the robust problem.
 We briefly describe our adapted GGX in Algorithm \ref{algo:local-search} below and we refer reader to \cite{Dam2021submodularity} for more details.
 Here we note that, to compute $f^{\WC}(\bx)$, we need to solve the inner adversary problems $\min_{\bv^i} G^i(\bY(\bv^i) \circ \bx)$, which are convex optimization ones (Proposition \ref{prp:convexity-G}) and can be solved efficiently using a convex optimization solver.
 Moreover, let $\bv^{i*} = \text{argmax}_{\bv^i \in\cV_i} G^i(\bY(\bv^i) \circ \bx)$, then using Lemma \ref{lm:lm1} we can compute the first derivatives of $f^{\WC}(\bx)$ used in \eqref{prob:subP} as in \eqref{eq:subprob-eq1}.